Leptoquarks with Exactly Stable Protons: The IR: discrete gauge symmetry

 \paragraph{Exact proton stability} --- The protection of baryon number by $\Gamma$ goes beyond just banning the diquark operators.
 Viewed from the low-energy EFT with only SM fields (the SMEFT), quarks are the only fields that carry charge mod $9$ under $\Gamma$.
 In fact, because $[q]_\Gamma$ is never divisible by 3, it is at least order 9 in $\Gamma$.
 It immediately follows that

 to all orders in the SMEFT.
 As a result, baryon number--violating decays of the proton, the lightest baryon, are kinematically forbidden and complete stability of the proton is guaranteed.
+In addition, neutron-antineutron oscillations are also forbidden.

 Other baryon number--violating processes are in principle possible through $\Delta B= 3$ operators, somewhat reminiscent of sphalerons.
 However, these processes require effective operators with nine quarks and at least one lepton, which start at dimension 15 in the SMEFT.